There’s never been a better time to master the art of telecommuting and that includes taking care of your health while working from home (WFH).

 There’s one more upside to eating balanced, nutritious meals – you’ll have fewer cravings!
 Unhealthy snacks can tip the scales, turning your healthy diet into an unhealthy one.
 When you feel peckish, grab a healthy snack!

 Fruits are a fantastic choice.
-They’re packed with all sorts of stuff that’s good for you, from antioxidants to vitamins and fibre.
+They’re packed with all sorts of stuff that’s good for you, from minerals to vitamins and fibre.
 When it comes to fruit, go for variety – the more colours the better.
 Prefer a crunchy snack?
 Have a handful of nuts.
 They contain healthy unsaturated fats and, like fruits, are packed with vitamins and minerals.

-Sleep is one of the most important parts of your new WFH routine.
 When your workspace is at home, you might find yourself working way past your bedtime, even though you only intended to reply to “just one more email”.

 A bedtime routine can help!
 Set a time to start preparing for bed every night.
 When the clock strikes, stop whatever you’re doing and start winding down.
 Turn down the lights, switch off the computer, take a warm shower and listen to relaxing music or read a book.
 A consistent routine can signal your body to sleep at the same time daily.